-As mentioned above, for tractability10 i will work in the simplest possible environment of binary signal and state spaces for both the sender and the mediator.
-In addition to being the simplest nontrivial example of the problem i are trying to solve, working with two-by-two square matrices has a very important additional advantage.
-The rank of such a stochastic11 matrix can be only two things - one or two.
+As mentioned above, for tractability I work in the simplest possible environment of binary signal and state spaces for both the sender and the mediator.
+In addition to being the simplest nontrivial example of the problem, working with two-by-two square matrices has a very important additional advantage.
+The rank of such a stochastic matrix can be only two things - one or two.
 If the rank of a two-by-two stochastic matrix is one, that means that not only the columns (and rows) are linearly dependent, but they must, in fact be identical.
+In that case the garbling is fully uninformative - it can be readily checked that this results in the same posteriors as the canonical complete garbling; namely, the posterior (after either signal realization) is equal to the prior.
+The other possible case is that the matrix has rank two - but that automatically means that such a matrix is invertible.
+I will rely on the existence of an inverse throughout.